tootedom/lua-redis-ratelimiter/README.md

 - idle_keepalive_ms : the max time a connection in the redis pool can be keep open without activity
 - circuit_breaker_dict_name : the shared dict circuit break that performs the rate limiting
 - expire_after_seconds : the expiry time of the key in redis.
 Do not change this.
+- background: If the calls to redis occur on the request or not.
+By default the redis operations are not performed on the request thread

 The connection_pool_size should be configure in accordance with your nginx configuration